ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 ### Steps to Reproduce.

-1. Open the repository in Viusal Studio Code.
+1. Open the repository in Visual Studio Code.
 2. Get Node.js dependencies in the current project.
 Then type in console `npm install`.
-Jest is already add in the dependencies in package.json.
+Jest is already added in the dependencies in package.json.
 3. Run `npm test` to execute tests.